arturmatlega/instalguru-blog-en/_drafts/how-to-lay-tiles-tile-installation-doesn-t-have-to-be-hard.md

 author_photo: "/uploads/53a59f0657ac4ebda5d05d000443cd0d.jpg"
 toc: false
 hreflangs: []
+noindex: false

 ---
 ## Tile installation - how to prepare yourself for the task?

 Although laying tile is not a very complicated procedure, one should make certain preparations beforehand.
-It is recommended to learn the basic tile installation rules, which can help your calculate the needed material and determine the method for laying tiles.
+It is recommended to learn the basic tile installation rules, which can help you calculate the needed material and determine the method for laying tiles.

 **Tile installation should begin at preparing the surface where the tiles are going to be placed.** Both wall and floor tile needs using a consistent and firm substrate.